thagen15/AIWithFriends/README.md

 - All calculations were determined by the number of stones within 5 spaces of a stone
 - Starting at a stone, it looks 4 spaces to the left, 4 spaces to the right, 3 spaces to the left and 1 space to the right, 2 spaces to the left and 2 spaces to the right, 1 space to  the left and 3 spaces to the right and takes the largest chain from  these values.
 It does not evaluate a chain if there is a stone of the opposite color in any of these scenarios

+Our evaluation function can be found in the function evaluation() at line 284 to line 372 of board.py.

 ## Heuristics & Strategies:

 There are quite some specific actions our program takes:

-- When the game starts, if we are choosen to play second we opt to take the opponent's piece only when that is placed between F-6 adn J-10.
+- When the game starts, if we are choosen to play second we opt to take the opponent's piece only when that is placed between F-6 and J-10.
 - If an opponent piece is within 4 spaces of one of our pieces, the program doesn’t evaluate that piece.
 - If an opponent piece is within 4 away from the border our program doesn’t evaluate that piece 4 spaces in that direction.
 - If an opponent piece is within 3 away from the border our program doesn’t evaluate that piece 3 spaces in that direction and 1 space in  the opposite direction.